 ‘I think this has been such a wonderful scheme.
 We are so grateful for this blessing’.

 We expect the scheme to run until July 2021, or until the funds have depleted.
 Getting involved in the scheme is completely free and doesn’t take long to administer.
-Our Fundraising Officer, Mia Stace, is on hand to help parishes and schools with any questions they might have and can guide you through what’s involved.
+Our Fundraising Officer is on hand to help parishes and schools with any questions they might have and can guide you through what’s involved, you can contact them here.
+The scheme is free, download the documents below to find out how your school or parish can get involved.